vcuculo/voicelamp/README.md

 This application makes possible to interact with a lamp made with Arduino by using your voice and serial connection.

-Updated pod list in options page is from http://podupti.me/, thanks to [dmorley](https://github.com/dmorley).

 ## Installation

 ### From source